 - Cars parked or roadwork signage placed on or across paths.

-Motorbikes, trail bikes and other motor vehicles on shared paths
+To report motorbikes, trail bikes and other motor vehicles on shared paths

 - Contact Police if the incident is occurring now and/or is causing danger – report the incident to the Police Assistance Centre on 131 444.